GTPB/IBB21/pages/Introduction.md

 echo ${PATH}
 ```

-These are directories where the systems expect to find executable files.
+These are directories where the system expects to find executable files.
 When we type:

 ```bash